jswearingen18/CosmicCode/README.md

 ## Find local music shows similar to favorite artists

 ## Description
-Allows user to input an artist they enjoy.
-Then returns similar artists and what local shows they have.
-So they can still experience the music shows they enjoy without having to wait for a local tour.
+Sing-A-Like allows users to input an artist they like, and then returns a list of similar artists playing in their area, along with a link to purchase their show tickets from Seatgeek.

 ## Github URL link